 “Behold, the days are coming,” declares the Lord God, “when I will send a famine on the land— not a famine of bread, nor a thirst for water, but of hearing the words of the Lord~ Amos 8:11

 Spiritual dry-spells or desert experiences typically begin with a sense that God is far away and our prayers are not being heard (Psalm 63:1).
 The sense that God is far away leads to the logical (but erroneous) conclusion that He is deliberately ignoring us.
 This predictably leads to an overwhelming sense of confusion.
 We feel lost and begin to believe we have been forgotten or abandoned by God.
-Every obstacle and disappointment feels like a rebuke and becomes a verification of the belief that God has turned on us.
+Every obstacle and disappointment feels like a rebuke and becomes a verification of the belief that God has turned His back on us.

-Some Christians react to their angst and confusion proactively.
+Some Christians react to their angst proactively.
 They step-up church attendance, pray with greater fervency, and work their spiritual tails off in a valiant effort to make God happy and get Him back on their side.
 Others become depressed and despondent.
 Some become irate and bitter, supposing God has turned on them.
 Spiritual pity parties and noble attempts to placate God are natural responses.
 However, these responses will not fix anything and may even lead to spiritual regression or rejection of the faith altogether.

 No matter how you feel at this moment, you must understand that God has not stopped loving you, nor is He punishing you.
 His silence is not evidence of desertion.
 He still cares.
 He has a plan for you and He has no intention of allowing your pain to go on forever.
 Hang on to that.
 Memorize and meditate on Isaiah 42:3: